Home page

 The court issued its first ruling on 26 January.
 You can read it in full HERE.
 In summary, it accepted that the case was brought within the rules of the court and concluded that the evidence provided by South Africa was ‘plausible’.
 It decreed a number of provisional measures.
 Although it did not call specifically for a ceasefire, it was a strong ruling, as it included an explicit direction to stop killing Palestinians.
 The Israeli government was required to file a report within a month, detailing progress.

 Since then the South African government on 6 March filed a further application for provisional measures; the Israeli government filed a response and a further ruling was issued on 28 March.
 Again the Israeli government is directed to file a reply within a month.
-You can follow the case and read the documents from HERE
+A further hearing took place on 16 and 17 May at which a further review of the case was requested by South Africa.
+You can follow the case and read the documents from HERE.
+The result was a definitive order directed to Israel to end its offensive in Rafah, to open the Rafah crossing and to facilitate UN investigations.
+The order can be read HERE

 As something of a follow-up, the Nicaraguan government has taken a case against Germany for aiding and abetting genocide.
-An application for provisional measures is due for hearing on 8 and 9 April.
+An application for provisional measures was rejected, the German government arguing that its arms exports to Israel had dropped substantially.
 You can follow the case from HERE

 See the long statement from Palestine Solidarity Campaign HERE